mreinstein/alexa-verifier/README.md

 Verify HTTP requests sent to an Alexa skill are sent from Amazon.

 This module is framework-agnostic.

-If you're using expressjs, [alexa-verifier-middleware](https://github.com/mreinstein/alexa-verifier-middleware) is easier to integrate.
+If you're using expressjs, you should check out [alexa-verifier-middleware](https://github.com/mreinstein/alexa-verifier-middleware) which is a lot easier to integrate.